lightning/bolts/02-peer-protocol.md

 channel.
 To avoid this, the funder should ensure the funding transaction confirms in the next 2016 blocks.

-The `alias` here is both required for routing (since there real short_channel_id is unknown until confirmation), and useful to provide one or more aliases, even once there is a real `short_channel_id` for a public channel.
+The `alias` here is required for two distinct use cases.
+The first one is for routing payments through channels that are not confirmed yet (since the real `short_channel_id` is unknown until confirmation).
+The second one is to provide one or more aliases to use for private channels (even once a real `short_channel_id` is available).

 While a node can send multiple `alias`, it must remember all of the ones it has sent so it can use them should they be requested by